BryceBeagle/idiotic/server/README.md

 ## Attributes

-Attributes have a getter and/or a setter function and their definition is meant to mimic that of properties.
-However, they are not descriptor objects and set using `my_attribute.set(value)` and queried using `my_attribute.get()`.

-To create an attribute, tag a function using the `@Attribute` decorator.
-This turns the following function into the getter method for an instance of an Attribute class.
-To create a setter for the Attribute use a `@my_attribute.setter` decorator.

-Using the `@Attribute` decorator is required to allow IdioticRoutines to access and set the the data inside the attribute.
-Attributes are also enumerated on the UI **\[Very much TODO\]**.
+Attributes represent singular values and states.
+For example, the brightness of a Hue Light would be an attribute, and would have a getter and a setter method.
+Because the HueLights do not ping the server with status information, the HueLight Attributes would not have updater methods.
+On the other hand, a temperature sensor whose sole purpose is to report status would have updater and getter functions for its temp attribute.

+Attributes are defined above a function use decorators.
+The plain @Attribute decorator must be used first and designates the following function as the getter function for the Attribute.
+To define a setter or updater function use `getter_func_name.setter` or `getter_func_name.updater`, where getter_func_name is the name of the function defined as the getter function.

 ## Behaviors

-Behaviors are Behaviors are not as complicated internally as attributes and only have a single method.
-However, the `@Behavior` decorator must be used to tell Idiotic to enumerate the Behavior and allow Routines to call it.
+Behaviors are abilities that a device can perform, that are slightly more complicated that the setting of a single value that an attribute setter function provides.
+An example of a behavior could be a HueLight having a transition ability to slowly change between two different colors, which would be arguments fort the behavior function.
+Behaviors are not as complicated internally as attributes and only have a single method.
+However, the @Behavior decorator must be used to tell Idiotic to enumerate the Behavior and allow Routines to call it.